Honors at Reynolds

 - Faculty teaching within the Honors program will meet at least once each semester for a Review of Honors Roundtable.

-- Scheduling of these faculty development courses will be managed through the Center for Faculty Engagement.
-Tracking of course completion and issuance of certifications will also be managed by the Center for Faculty Engagement.
+- Scheduling of these faculty development courses will be managed through the Center for Excellence in Teaching & Learning.
+Tracking of course completion and issuance of certifications will also be managed by the Center for Excellence in Teaching & Learning.
 Faculty training results will be reported to the Academic Deans and the Coordinator of the Honors Program.

-For more information on current faculty development courses and courses descriptions, please see the Center for Faculty Engagement website.
-To access documents from the HON 101 & 102 workshops, please see the Center for Faculty Engagement SharePoint site (this link will first prompt you to log in to Share Point).
+For more information on current faculty development courses and courses descriptions, please see the Center for Excellence in Teaching & Learning website.
+To access documents from the HON 101 & 102 workshops, please see the Center for Excellence in Teaching & Learning SharePoint site (this link will first prompt you to log in to Share Point).